-(a) (b) (c) Description and identity of issue, borrower, lessor or similar party (d) Cost (e) urrent ⁄alue Loans to participants - Interest rates ranging from 3.25% to 6.50% \$ 9,080 cates a party-in-interest to the Plan. ost information omitted for investments that are fully participant directed.
+(a) (b) (c) Description and identity of issue, borrower, lessor or similar party (d) Cost (e) Current value Participant loans - Interest rates ranging from 3.25% to 7.50% \$8,211 rates a party-in-interest to the Plan.
+It information omitted for investments that are fully participant directed.